 We derive a significant portion of net revenues from distributing insurance products supplied by our important insurance company partners.
-Among the top five of our insurance company partners, each of Sinatay, Aeon and Huaxia, accounted for more than 10% of our total net revenues in 2021, with Sinatay accounting for 15.0%, Aeon accounting for 14.5% and Huaxia accounting for 10.7%, respectively.
+Among the top five of our insurance company partners, Sinatay accounted for 19.6% of our total net revenues in 2022.